google/oboe/samples/drumthumper/README.md

 * A mechanism for parsing/loading one type (WAV) of audio data.
 * How to control the relative levels (gain) of audio sources mixed into an output stream.
 * How to locate a mono data source in a stereo output stream.
+* How to use the Oboe resampler to resample source audio to the device playback rate, and therefore not incur this overhead at playback time.

 To keep things simple, **DrumThumper** specifically does not:
-* Does not provide support audio samples in other than 16-bit, 44.1K, mono PCM Samples.
-It does not support Stereo, different samples rates or different PCM formats.
+* Does not provide support audio samples in other than 16-bit, mono PCM Samples.
+It does not support Stereo or different PCM formats.
 * Does not provide support for non-WAV audio data (such as AIFF).
 * Does not provide support for compressed audio data.

+**DrumThumper** does now support different sample rates for the source samples.

+If an one wanted to extend **DrumThumper** to support Stereo samples, one would need to:
+* The SampleSource class would need to be extended to understand Stereo SampleBuffer objects, it currently assumes Mono.
+* The OneShotSampleSource.mixAudio() method would need to have separate mixing logic for Stereo and Mono SampleSource.

 ## DrumThumper project structure
 ### Kotlin App Layer